 Each year the Supreme Court issues its opinion certifying the need for new judges throughout the State of Florida, an annual requirement imposed upon the Court by the state Constitution.
-This opinion sets the presumed number of new judges that could be created in local counties and circuits.
+This annual opinion sets the presumed number of new judges that could be created in local counties and circuits.
 However, the legislature has the final say as to whether new judgeships are created and funded.
+The authorization for this process is contained in Article V, section 9 of the Florida Constitution.

 For an overview of the district courts system, read the Workload Report and the follow up Review of Case Weights Report.
 Also contained in the Workload Report are the DCA Case Weights.